 In this extract from a slow motion video, a glass is driven into forced oscillation.
 Water was poured into the glass, as it vibrates very visibly and makes the motion of the walls of the glass very clear.

-Going back to our example of a playground swing: if the swing is pushed just once it acts as a free oscillator and the damping effects of air resistance and losses at the pivots mean it will eventually stop swinging.
+Going back to our example of a playground swing: if the swing is pushed just once it acts as a free oscillator, but the damping provided by air resistance and losses at the pivots, mean it will eventually stop swinging.
 If the swing is pushed each time it reaches a certain point it behaves as a forced oscillator and will continue to swing for as long as energy is supplied.
 This is shown below:

 The pusher normally pushes the swing every time it reaches its maximum negative displacement.
 What would happen if he pushed the swing more often, or less often?

 If the swing is simply lifted and let go it will swing with a natural frequency.
 This frequency is determined by a number of factors, of which the most important is the length of the swing from pivot to seat.
 How does this natural frequency determine when the pusher should push?